Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Dissecting sheep's eyeballs.md

 - Curvature of cornea - also acts like a lens, but we can't change its shape like we can the lens inside the eye to focus on objects.
 In humans, the cornea contributes about 2/3 of the eye’s total refractive power (ability to focus light).

-STEP 2: Cut around the junction between the cornea and the scelera to remove the cornea:
+STEP 2: Cut around the junction between the cornea and the sclera to remove the cornea:

 - Can then see the iris lying on top of the lens.

 - Pupil just a hole, can change its size to let more or light in.
 So when you’re in a dark room need bigger pupils to get more light to see things.
-When you’re in bright light it need to be smaller to stop the light damaging inside your eyes.
-It’ s the iris that actually changes the size of the pupil.
-There are tiny muscles attached to the iris inside the eye that contract and relax to change the size of the pupil.
+When you’re in bright light it need to be smaller to prevent saturation of rods.
+There are tiny muscles called circular and radial muscles that changes the size of the pupil.

 - This is a reflex (you don’t have to think about making your pupil bigger, it just happens!).
 A good way to demonstrate this is in front of a mirror in a bright room.
 If you cover your hand over one eye and then move it away quickly you will see your pupil shrink as it is exposed to bright light from under the shadow of your hand.

 - ‘Red-eye’ in photos happens because the flash makes the iris constrict, but not quickly enough to stop most of the bright light entering the eye.
 The light from the flash goes into the eye and reflects off the retina at the back of it, making the pupil appear bright red.

+- Green eye seen in animals in the dark, however, is due to the tapetum lucidum, a reflective structure behind the retina that improves the sensitivity of their eye in the dark.

 STEP 3: Cut the globe in half (coronal slice - so cornea on one half, optic nerve on the other):